ros-controls/ros2_controllers/diff_drive_controller/doc/userdoc.rst

 diff_drive_controller
 ---------------------

-Controller for differential drive wheel systems.
-Control is in the form of a velocity command, that is split then sent on the two wheels of a differential drive wheel base.
-Odometry is computed from the feedback from the hardware, and published.
+Controller for mobile robots with differential drive.
+Input for control are robot body velocity commands which are translated to wheel commands for the differential drive base.
+Odometry is computed from hardware feedback and published.

 Velocity commands
 ^^^^^^^^^^^^^^^^^